zzzev/observable-press/README.md

 ## observablehq.press
 This library powers [observablehq.press](//observablehq.press), which is a simple service that takes a notebook and attempts to render a single cell as large as possible.

-For example, check out [this Observable notebook](https://observablehq.com/@zzzev/slit-scan-effect) and then its [presentation on observablehq.press](https://observablehq.press/@zzzev/slit-scan-effect).
+For example, check out [this Observable notebook](https://observablehq.com/@zzzev/slit-scan-effect) and its [presentation on observablehq.press](https://observablehq.press/@zzzev/slit-scan-effect).

 You can try it by viewing a notebook on observablehq.com and changing the `.com` to `.press` -- if it doesn't work as you'd expect, please file an issue against this repository with a link to the notebook in question.